sjmelia/flock/README.md

 However, it is not possible to do this and have the OS notify when the lock is available; i.e. a blocking lock.
-Implementing this in fully managed code requires a spinlock of some kind, that is polling in a loop until we can obtain the lock.
+Implementing this in fully managed code requires a spinlock of some kind, that is; polling in a loop until we can obtain the lock.

 This is possible on Win32 by using the [`LockFileEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365203(v=vs.85).aspx)